 Just so you know, Amazon doubled its net profit in the 2nd quarter of 2020, reaching US$ 5.2 billion.
 With the increase in people working from home, Amazon’s cloud service had a jump in revenue of 29%.

-Microsoft Azure has improved its storage integration by leveraging its front-end management solutions.
-It works with the vision that organizations can create secure, future-ready cloud solutions, combining the use of cloud space with their applications and tools.
+Microsoft Azure has improved its storage integration by leveraging its front-end management guru.
+It works with the vision that organizations can create secure, future-ready cloud guru, combining the use of cloud space with their applications and tools.

 It is also important to highlight the enormous proximity to the open-source community, especially after the acquisition of GitHub in 2018.